Girard, Alabama: History

+Historic district

+The Girard Historic District encompasses approximately 23 acre of Girard's downtown.
+The commercial section, closer to the river, contains several early 1900s buildings, including the Renaissance Revival Citizens' Bank, built in 1909 to control the illegal liquor trade.
+The Collins–Scott House, built in 1852 in Greek Revival style, is believed to be the oldest house in Russell County.
+Several shotgun houses built to house workers at the cotton mills, and more ornate Victorian cottages run up the hill from the river.
+The district was listed on the National Register of Historic Places in 1983.

 Demographics

 Girard first appeared on the 1850 U.S. Census as an incorporated community of 748 residents.
 Oddly, despite being a large center of population for the time, exceeding an estimated 1,000 residents after 1860, it was not separately returned on the census again until 1900 when it had nearly 4,000 residents.

 For reference purposes, the population of the Girard Beat/Precinct, which included the town between 1870 and 1900 was as follows: 1870=3,984; 1880=4,637; 1890=5,486; 1900=6,440.

-It formally ceased to exist in 1923 with its merger with neighboring Phenix City.
+It formally ceased to exist in 1923 with its merger with Phenix City.